jjallaire/draftpod/src/components/guide/articles/faq.md

 #### Who created Draftpod?
 What are the goals of the project?

 Draftpod was created by [J.J.
 Allaire](https://github.com/jjallaire), a software engineer that loves to play Magic and even more-so loves to draft.
-After trying various forms of 2 or 3 player draft (Winston Draft, Half-Pack Draft, etc.) and feeling like they were nowhere even close to "real" drafts, he wanted to find a better way.
+After trying various forms of 2 or 3 player draft (Winston Draft, etc.) and feeling like they were nowhere even close to "real" drafts, he wanted to find a better way.

 The goal of Draftpod is to provide a compelling solution to the problem of [drafting in small numbers](http://theendgamesblog.com/?p=5138).
 We hope the Magic community finds the site useful, and that it enables lots of players to draft more and draft better.